(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (96) The Pesticides Regulation 2009 requires users of pesticides for commercial and occupational purposes, or in connection with agricultural, farming or forestry operations to complete competency based training in pesticide use, transport, handling and storage and to make and keep records of pesticide use.

-(97) Prior to undertaking pesticide spraying UWS staff and contractors should take a precautionary approach in recognition of the limited knowledge of environmental consequences resulting from the widespread use, transport, persistence and degradation impacts of pesticide application.
+(97) Prior to undertaking pesticide spraying University staff and contractors should take a precautionary approach in recognition of the limited knowledge of environmental consequences resulting from the widespread use, transport, persistence and degradation impacts of pesticide application.

 (99) From an environmental perspective inappropriate use of pesticides, particularly those classified as dangerous, hazardous or poisonous, can lead to environmental harm.
 Different levels of harm (ranging from nuisance to serious) can arise from the incorrect use of pesticides.
-UWS staff and contractors engaged in pesticide use are to ensure that pesticides do not:
+University staff and contractors engaged in pesticide use are to ensure that pesticides do not:

 (100) A register is a listing of all hazardous substances in the workplace.
 This includes a list of the chemicals kept in a central store or a pest control vehicle.
 WorkCover NSW recommends that the minimum information which must be included in a register is a list of all hazardous chemicals used or produced in the workplace, and the relevant SDS.